aniketmaurya/fastpages-blog/_posts/2020-07-26-fastapi-tf-webapp.md

 Let's create a function to assign risk level based on the inputs.

-> This is just for learning and should not be used, better consult a doctor.
+> This is just for learning and should not be used in real life, better consult a doctor.

 ```python
 def get_risk_level(symptom: Symptom):